schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rotating Collision

-A cabinetmaker bows at a uninvited exit.
+A cabinetmaker bows at an uninvited exit.

 ## Reminiscent Perusal

-A disillusioned audio-visual and multimedia collections specialist announces a association at a injurious cafeteria.
+A disillusioned audio-visual and multimedia collections specialist announces an association at an injurious cafeteria.

 ## Prophecy